Tortoise6323/Tortoise6323/docs/component.md

 ![micro3](./assets/images/micro3.jfif)<br>[PIC18LF8723-I/PT](https://www.digikey.com/en/products/detail/microchip-technology/PIC18LF8723-I-PT/1681042) <br> $16.85/each<br>[datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/39894b.pdf) | - 128kB Memory<br><br>- 70 IO pins<br><br>- Allows for more redundant wiring | - Excessive connection points<br><br>- Expensive<br><br>- Overkill for requirements

 Selected Component: Option 1 - PIC18F47Q10-I/PT
-Rational: This microcontroller satisfies my group's needs for microcontroller capabilities for our project.
-Keeping all used microcontrollers the same aids to allow for easy integration.
-This option is also the most inexpensive option and allows for budget to be allocated elsewhere.
+Rational: This option satisfies the requirements for my team's microcontroller.
+It is also the easiest to work with as it is used compiously within our course and is familiar.
+This option also uses very little of the budget and allows for funds to be allocated elsewhere.

 ### Voltage Regulator